 We tried wearing the Smart Dream during intercourse.
 Simply insert the clitoral arm into the vagina under your partner’s penis, and rest the egg part on your clitoris.
 I did not find the vibrations quite strong enough to bring me to orgasm, but my other half enjoyed the vibrations.
 I think it’ll be a good toy for couples who want to share a toy for creating anticipation.
-Those who want to try a couple’s vibrator but don’t want to spend £160 for a We-Vibe Sync may find the Smart Dream a good option.
-On the other hand, the We-Vibe Unite may be a good competitor to the Adrien Lastic Smart Dream.
+Those who want to try a couple’s vibrator but don’t want to spend in excess of £70 may find the Smart Dream a good option.
+On the other hand, the We-Vibe Unite albeit slightly more expensive at £77.99, may be a good competitor to the Adrien Lastic Smart Dream.
 The Unite gets an average of 4/5 stars, based on over 10 reviews.

 Affiliate links are used in this post.
 Please support my work on this blog by using the links if you wish to purchase the items mentioned, as I will earn a small commission at no extra cost to you.
 Remember to clear your cookies before using the links.
 Thank you. xx